Particular/docs.particular.net/tutorials/nservicebus-101/lesson-5/tutorial.md

 ---
 title: "NServiceBus 101 Lesson 5: Retrying errors"
-reviewed: 2016-11-16
+reviewed: 2017-01-26
 ---

 In software systems, exceptions will occur.
 Even with perfect, bug-free code, problems will arise when we have to deal with the issue of connectivity.
 If a database is overloaded, or a web service is down, we have no recourse except to try again.

 It's how we respond to exceptions that is important.
 When a database is deadlocked, or a web service is down, do we lose data, or do we have the ability to recover?
 Do our users get an error message and have to figure out how to recover on their own, or can we make it appear as though nothing ever went wrong?

-In the next 20-25 minutes, you will learn the different causes of errors and techniques we can use to address them.
+In the next 25-30 minutes, you will learn the different causes of errors and see how to manage them with Particular Service Platform.

 ## Causes of errors